 Having dealt with PTSD and anger management in my life I know how hard it can be to deal with your intense emotions.
-When you feel anxiety or anger head on, or when you feel stressed and overwhelmed, it can create all sorts of problems - from not being able to enjoy the moment, to making unnecessary mistakes, to sabotaging your work and your relationships.
+When you feel anxiety or anger head on, or when you feel stressed and overwhelmed, it can create all sorts of problems - from not being able to enjoy the moment, to doing and saying things you regret, to sabotaging your work and your relationships.

 Being in psychology I have learned that numbing your emotions or using "self control" doesn't work long term.
 So how can you calm down in difficult moments in a way that actually works?
 That doesn't require a lot of time, and in a way that's healthy for you?

 If calming down when you're feeling stressed or experiencing intense emotions is something you're currently struggling with, I'm going to share with you a scientifically proven method that can help you de-escalate even in the most stressful conditions.

 This is a method I use anytime I feel my intense emotions and want to calm down quickly.
 My clients have seen the benefits for themselves in being better able to handle their emotions and keep their stress levels low.
 It's practical, easy and effective - but the only catch is that you have to do it to see the results for yourself!

 What is this scientifically-proven technique?
 It's a form of slow paced breathing called Box Breathing.
 It is one of the simplest and most effective ways to directly get your Nervous System back into a calm state.

 If you’re skeptical, here's why you should try it:

 Slow Paced Breathing is arguably one of the best emotion regulation strategies that we know of to date.
 This is one technique that psychologists, doctors, yogis and alternative healthcare practitioners all agree on - That your breath can help you quickly get into a calm state.